streamingfast/substreams/docs/new/consume/sql/introduction.md

 <figure><img src="../../../.gitbook/assets/consume/service-sql.png" width="100%" /></figure>

 ## Different Ways of Setting Up the SQL Consumption

+Substreams offers two different ways of consuming data as SQL:
+- The SQL sink, which you can install in your own server.
+- The SQL Deployable Service, which

+### SQL sink (bare metal)

+Previous to the implementation of the Deployable Services, the Postgres Sink was used to send data to a database.
+This is still available and there are a lot developers using it.

 ### Substreams:SQL Deployable Service
 Use the Substreams CLI to easily send the data of your Substreams to a database.
 It also has support for **dbt transformations**, so it's great for data analyts!